MartinaGermani/SOFAR_Assignment/README.md

 The goal of this assignment is to build a simulation with ROS2 in which a robot follows a moving target at a fixed distance.

 For doing that, first of all I installed the Nav2 project [1], which can be used in ROS2 whenever you have to deal with applications concerning the navigation of robots in the environment.
-In particular, the simulation that I had to implement is commonly called "following dynamic point" maintaining a fixed distance, and I found a tutorial about it [2].
+In particular, the simulation that I had to implement is commonly called "following dynamic point" maintaining a fixed distance, and I found a tutorial about it [2], which I adapted and analyzed appropriately.

+The environment and the robot used in the simulation are rispectively `turtlebot3_world` and `turtlebot3_waffle`

 ## Development environment requirements: